MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 #ms.custom:

 ---

-# Quickstart: Install the Azure ATP sensor

 > [!div class="step-by-step"]
 > [« Step 3 - Download the sensor setup](install-atp-step3.md)
 > [Step 5 - Configure sensor settings »](install-atp-step5.md)

+# Quickstart: Install the Azure ATP sensor

-In this quickstart you'll install the Azure ATP sensor on a domain controller.
+In this quickstart, you'll install the Azure ATP sensor on a domain controller.
 If you prefer a silent installation, see the [Silent installation](atp-silent-installation.md) article.

 ## Prerequisites

 - An [Azure ATP instance](install-atp-step1.md) that's [connected to Active Directory](install-atp-step2.md).
 - A downloaded copy of your [ATP sensor setup package](install-atp-step3.md) and the access key.
 - Make sure Microsoft .Net Framework 4.7 is installed on the machine.
-If .Net Framework 4.7 is not installed, the Azure ATP sensor setup package installs it, which may require a reboot of the server.
+If .Net Framework 4.7 isn't installed, the Azure ATP sensor setup package installs it, which may require a reboot of the server.

 ## Install the sensor